ankit420420/Test1/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 # To update a project on GITHUB from VSCode
     a.
 Click on Source Control option or Press Ctrl+Shft+G to open a left panel
     b.
 Stage all the changes from the left panel by clicking on the + sign
     c.
 Click on Commit button to commit all the changes.
 If will ask to enter the commit message.
 Enter the message and submit on top right corner
     d.
 Click on Publish branch in left panel

-    This pushes the current project on github
+    This pushes the project changes on github

 -----------------------------------------------------------------------------------------------------------------------------

 # To clone a GITHUB repository from VSCode
     a.
 Click on Source Control option or Press Ctrl+Shft+G to open a left panel and click on Clone repository (no folder should be open at this point in VSCode)
                                               Or